 We focus on learning and information for the over 50's with topics on Science, Geography, History, Music, Literature, Health, Politics, Psychology, Law

 etc. with no tests or exams, just further information and knowledge.
 We have additional groups which meet once a month.
 See section on Interest Groups.

-We also have an outing each term, with a Birthday luncheon at the Henley Hotel and also
+We also have an outing each term, with a Birthday luncheon at a local hotel and also

 a Christmas BYO luncheon.
 At the end of each term we have coffee and camaraderie and are very social.